Conversations with Friends: Reception

-Conversations with Friends received positive reviews.
-Overall, critics enjoyed Rooney's prose, clarity, and sharp characters.
 Writing for The New Yorker, Alexandra Schwartz praises Rooney, noting that "she writes with a rare, thrilling confidence, in a lucid and exacting style uncluttered with the sort of steroidal imagery and strobe flashes of figurative language that so many dutifully literary novelists employ."
 Schwartz continues, "one wonderful aspect of Rooney's consistently wonderful novel is the fierce clarity with which she examines the self-delusion that so often festers alongside presumed self-knowledge."
 The Guardian similarly praised the author, noting how "Rooney writes so well of the condition of being a young, gifted but self-destructive woman, both the mentality and physicality of it.
 She is alert to the invisible bars imprisoning the apparently free."
 Reviewing for Slate, Katy Waldman described how "Sally Rooney is a planter of small surprises, sowing them like landmines.
 They relate to behavior and psychology—characters zigging when you expect them to zag, from passivity to sudden aggression and back."
 Waldman further applauds the novel, noting that "Rooney herself is acute and sensitive—she may have pinned these fragile creatures to a board, but her eye is not cruel.
 Bobbi, Frances, Nick, and Melissa excel at endearing banter and hesitant, vulnerable disclosure.
 They are all thrillingly sharp, hyperverbal."

+Awards

 Television adaptation

 After the success of the streaming adaptation of Normal People (2020), based on Rooney's second novel of the same name, Hulu/BBC Three announced their intention to develop a television adaptation of Conversations with Friends.
 Director Lenny Abrahamson and writer Alice Birch were attached to the project, which was released in May of 2022.
 The cast includes Alison Oliver as Frances, Sasha Lane as Bobbi, Jemima Kirke as Melissa, and Joe Alwyn as Nick.